USSBA/certify_design_system_gem/README.md

 Run `bundle install` and `bundle exec rake test` to run all tests.

 ## Changelog
 This gem uses semantic versioning.
 Version is stored in `lib/certify_design_system/version.rb`.
+Please look at the [releases page](https://github.com/USSBA/certify_design_system_gem/releases) for information on the version releases.

 ## License